Gustanol/bf-interpreter/readme.md

     - If so, it must be jump to its final

 - `.jmp_to_final_of_loop`:
-  - Gets the index of the closing bracket using bracket `mmap` + current index (bidirectional value)
+  - Gets the index of the closing bracket using bracket `mmap` + current index (bidirectional value) and put this value into code index
+  - Jump to `continue_loop`, where its value will be increased (next symbol)

 - `cmd_csqbr` (close square bracket):
   - Only gets the value of the opening bracket and puts it into index of code
+    - Always returns
   - Jumps to `interpret_loop`

-  - It makes a loop that will be stoped if the current cell is zero
+  - It makes a loop that will be stoped only if the current cell is zero

 ---

 - `expand_right`:
   - It gets the middle of the `mmap` (right part) and sums to it
-  - Calls the syscall number 25 (SYS_mremap) to resize the cell `mmap` with it sum
+  - Calls the syscall number 25 (SYS_mremap) to resize the cell `mmap` with its sum

 > [!NOTE]
 > The `mmap` will be increased to right